userfrosting/UserFrosting/README.md

 $alerts = $app->alerts->getAndClearMessages();
 ```

 Session alerts can be retrieved on the client side through the /alerts route.
 Messages are sent back to the client in this manner, rather than directly through the HTTP response body, because in some cases we will want to persist messages across one or more requests.
 For example, after an AJAX request, you may want to refresh the page **and then** display the alerts.
 If the messages were directly part of the HTTP response from the AJAX request, they would be lost after the page refresh.

+### Internationalization (i18n)

+Internationalization will be handled essentially the same way that it was in UserCake - through an array that maps message ids to messages in a particular language.
+In UserFrosting, this is handled through the static class `\Fortess\MessageTranslator`.
+Also, UserFrosting will use named placeholders with the double-handlebar notation `{{user_name}}` instead of UserCake's old `%m1%` syntax.
+Translation is performed using the static `translate` function:
+`MessageTranslator::translate("MESSAGE_ID", [ "placeholder1" => "value1", "placeholder2" => "value2")]);`

+So if `MESSAGE_ID` is defined as "This is the message, which references {{placeholder1}} and {{placeholder2}}.", the output will be:
+"This is the message, which references value1 and value2."

+Messages can be automatically translated and pushed to the message stream using `MessageStream`'s `addMessageTranslated` function:
+`$ms->addMessageTranslated("info", "MESSAGE_ID", [ "placeholder1" => "value1", "placeholder2" => "value2")]);`